 News you can use

-This site is designed to help you, the veterinary student, seek, find, and apply for research education and training opportunities.
+This site is designed to help you, the student, seek, find, and apply for research education and training opportunities.
 These opportunities vary in location (from locally to internationally) throughout various times of the year.

-This site is brought to you be the Office of Research and Graduate Education Programs, School of Veterinary Medicine, UC Davis.
+This site is brought to you by the Office of Research and Graduate Education Programs, School of Veterinary Medicine, UC Davis.
 If you have any questions or suggestions, do not hesitate to let us know at VetMedResearch@ucdavis.edu.

 "Science" Careers Magazine click here to view